Random Walks Across Dimensions: Exploring Simplicial Complexes: The model

 \begin{itemize} \item a new node enters the structure; \item at this point, the dimension $k+1$, of the simplex to be formed, is chosen with probability $p_{k+1}$, with $\sum_{k=0}^{D-1}p_{k+1}=1$; \item then, the simplex $\sigma_j^{(k)}$ of dimension $k$ is selected with probability $\Pi_j^{(k)} = \Delta_j^{(k)}/\sum_{h=1}^{N_k} \Delta_{h}^{(k)}$.
 Here, $\Delta^{(k)}$ stands for a proxy of the degree which can be set either to $d^{(k)}+\delta^{(k)}$, or as we chose to do in this case, to $d^{(k)}$ so as to avoid dimensional biases.
 The selected simplex $\sigma_j^{(k)}$ is the module to which the incoming node attaches to create a new simplex of dimension $k+1$ with all the sub-simplices required by the closure property. \end{itemize}

-In the experiments reported throughout this Letter, we have chosen to solely adjust the triplet $(p_1,p_2,p_3)$, under the normalization condition $p_1+p_2+p_3=1$.
+In the experiments reported throughout this work, we have chosen to solely adjust the triplet $(p_1,p_2,p_3)$, under the normalization condition $p_1+p_2+p_3=1$.
 Hence, all $p_k$ with $k>3$ are identically equal to zero and $D=3$.
-Further details, on the generation algorithm will be provided in a forthcoming work \cite{febbe2026simplicial}.
-As a side comment, it is worth mentioning that the above scheme aligns with established mechanisms for simplicial complex building: by setting $p_D=1$, and $\Delta^{(k)}=d^{(k)}$ one recovers the framework presented in \cite{bianconi2016network} with the so called \textit{flavor} value set to unit.
+Further details on the generation algorithm are provided in \cite{febbe2026simplicial}.
+As a side comment, it is worth stressing that the above scheme allows to deal with simplexes of different dimensions and aligns with established mechanisms for simplicial complex building that are, however, limited to consider simplexes of a given dimension at the time: by setting $p_D=1$, and $\Delta^{(k)}=d^{(k)}$ one recovers the framework presented in \cite{bianconi2016network} and analyzed in \cite{bianconi2017emergent, torres2020simplicial}, with the so called \textit{flavor} value set to unit.
 Other examples of methods for SC generation are reported in \cite{zuev2015exponential, dorogovtsev2025deterministic}, while, in parallel, a comprehensive collection of real-world datasets is provided in \cite{ahornDataset}.